RediSearch/RediSearch/docs/docs/administration/extensions.md

 # Extending the existing search and query features

 RediSearch supports an extension mechanism, much like Redis supports modules.
-The API is very minimal at the moment, and it does not yet support dynamic loading of extensions in run-time.
-Instead, extensions must be written in C (or a language that has an interface with C) and compiled into dynamic libraries that will be loaded at run-time.
+The API is very minimal at the moment, and it does not yet support dynamic loading of extensions on a running server.
+Instead, extensions must be written in C (or a language that has an interface with C) and compiled into dynamic libraries that can be loaded at start up.

 There are two kinds of extension APIs at the moment:

-1. **Query Expanders**, whose role is to expand query tokens (i.e. stemmers).
+1. **Query expanders**, whose role is to expand query tokens (i.e., stemmers).
-2. **Scoring Functions**, whose role is to rank search results in query time.
+2. **Scoring functions**, whose role is to rank search results at query time.

 ## Registering and loading extensions

-Extensions should be compiled into .so files, and loaded into the RediSearch module upon initialization.
+Extensions should be compiled into dynamic library files (e.g., `.so` files), and loaded into the RediSearch module during initialization.

-* Compiling
+### Compiling

     Extensions should be compiled and linked as dynamic libraries.
 An example Makefile for an extension [can be found here](https://github.com/RediSearch/RediSearch/blob/master/tests/ctests/ext-example/Makefile).

     That folder also contains an example extension that is used for testing and can be taken as a skeleton for implementing your own extension.

-* Loading
+### Loading

     Loading an extension is done by appending `EXTLOAD {path/to/ext.so}` after the `loadmodule` configuration directive when loading the RediSearch module.
 For example:

     ```sh
     $ redis-server --loadmodule ./redisearch.so EXTLOAD ./ext/my_extension.so
     ```

     This causes the RediSearch module to automatically load the extension and register its expanders and scorers.

 ## Initializing an extension